Construction Trends in 2020/21

-- Automation: Automation will supplement human workers.
-Automation is often seen as a threat that can replace human intervention, but in reality, automation can increase productivity and creativity.
+Automation will supplement human workers.
+It is often seen as a threat that can replace human intervention, but in reality, automation can increase productivity and creativity.
 Robotics will be introduced to perform physically demanding tasks.
-With the help of automation, artificial intelligence and robotics, construction can be carried out with efficient utilization of time and money.
+With the help of automation, artificial intelligence, and robotics, construction can be carried out with efficient utilization of time and money.

-- Design-Build: The concept of contracting the same party for both construction and designing is on the rise.
+The concept of contracting the same party for both construction and design is on the rise.
 This results in controlled costs and higher efficiency while streamlining the entire construction process.
 In simple words, a single point of responsibility makes things much easier.

-- Waste cutting: The concept of building lean has finally and thankfully arrived.
+The concept of building lean has finally and thankfully arrived.
 Green construction material is increasingly being used to cause minimum harm to the environment.
-Moreover, with incorporation of prefabricated materials and setting up just-in-time deliveries that align with project schedules, there is greater awareness for the most effective utilization of resources.
+Moreover, with the incorporation of prefabricated materials and setting up just-in-time deliveries that align with project schedules, there is greater awareness for the most effective utilization of resources.

 With the emergence of cloud computing, construction companies worldwide are upgrading their business management and operations software systems.
-With the emergence of this technology, it has become possible for contractors to use the same pool of data across the back office, field and entire project teams.
-As a result of this, departmental silos are being torn down and projects are being run in real time, with real, actionable data.
-This digitization is also eliminating paper and manual processes throughout, saving time, mitigating risks and errors and improving productivity and profitability.
+With the emergence of this technology, it has become possible for contractors to use the same pool of data across the back office, field, and entire project teams.
+As a result of this, departmental silos are being torn down and projects are being run in real-time, with real, actionable data.
+This digitization is also eliminating paper and manual processes throughout, saving time, mitigating risks and errors, and improving productivity and profitability.

-- Mobile construction technologies: 2019 will be the year when laptops, cell phones, tablets and other wearable devices will help workers in the field to collect and analyze data via intuitive construction specific apps.
+2020 will be the year when laptops, cell phones, tablets, and other wearable devices will help workers in the field to collect and analyze data via intuitive construction-specific apps.
 These apps will also help workers analyze data right from the job-site, providing an up-to-the-minute look at the true health and productivity of construction projects.

-- Sustainability and green designs: About 20 percent of global emissions are directly attributed to the construction industry.
+About 20 percent of global emissions are directly attributed to the construction industry.
 Increasing awareness regarding this has led to a few welcome changes in the construction industry, one of them being the usage of green construction methods and sustainability.
-Environment friendly and resource efficient construction techniques will be used across all the stages such as planning, design, demolition and cleanup.
-Also, 2019 will witness more sustainable construction projects.
-For example, a sustainable construction project will have building designs aimed at allowing natural light into the centre of a building, thereby reducing electrical costs.
+Environment-friendly and resource-efficient construction techniques will be used across all the stages such as planning, design, demolition, and cleanup.
+Also, 2020 will witness more sustainable construction projects.
+For example, a sustainable construction project will have building designs aimed at allowing natural light into the center of a building, thereby reducing electrical costs.
 Also, a building can be designed to reuse recycled drain water from sinks to flush toilets.

-- Prefabricated buildings: The year 2019 will witness rapid constructions with modular, prefabricated building units.
-Prefab constructions offer various benefits such as seamless processes, time and resource management.
-Since construction is done in factory environment, it offers greater precision and safety.
+The year 2020 will witness rapid constructions with modular, prefabricated building units.
+Prefab constructions offer various benefits such as seamless processes, time, and resource management.
+Since construction is done in a factory environment, it offers greater precision and safety.
 Moreover, there is very little waste since scraps and leftover materials are immediately recycled.

-Being aware of these trends, Magicrete now offers state-of-the art construction solutions with AAC blocks and precast elements which lend robustness and promise to construction designs.
-Our prefab products such as columns and beams, load bearing panels, light weight panels, staircases etc. are not just constructed with utmost precision and promise of quality but also make use of only environment friendly materials such as straw bales, rammed earth, recycled plastic, bamboo, wood, glasscrete, hempCrete, Mycelium etc.
+Being aware of these trends, Magicrete now offers state-of-the-art construction solutions with AAC blocks and precast elements that lend robustness and promise to construction designs.
+Our prefab products such as columns and beams, load-bearing panels, lightweight panels, staircases, etc. are not just constructed with utmost precision and promise of quality but also make use of only environment-friendly materials such as straw bales, rammed earth, recycled plastic, bamboo, wood, glasscrete, hempCrete, Mycelium, etc.

-With some of the most interesting construction trends in place, 2019 will surely witness rapid construction which will be not just durable, spectacular and robust but also, environment friendly.
+With some of the most interesting construction trends in place, 2020 will surely witness rapid construction which will be not just durable, spectacular, and robust but also, environment friendly.